 A window like the one shown in the image will appear.
 You must adjust the size so that it uses all the unallocated space and then click on Next.

-Once you have installed and opened AOMEI Backupper, go to the Clone section in the left panel of the window and select the Disk Clone option.
+Once you have installed and opened Wondershare UBackit, go to the Clone section in the left panel of the window.
+Select the Start option.

 Step 2: Select a source disk